pymupdf/PyMuPDF/docs/vars.rst

 .. py:data:: TEXT_MEDIABOX_CLIP

     64 -- Characters entirely outside a page's **mediabox** or contained in other "clipped" areas will be ignored.
 This is default in PyMuPDF.
+To extract all text, set this flag off and explicitely use the infinite rectangle in the clip parameter (the default there, ``None`` restricts results to the page's **cropbox**).

 .. py:data:: TEXT_USE_CID_FOR_UNKNOWN_UNICODE

-    128 -- Use raw character codes instead of U+FFFD.
+    128 -- Use the character id of the font instead of U+FFFD, the Unknown Unicode.
 This is the default for **text extraction** in PyMuPDF.
 If you **want to detect** when encoding information is missing or uncertain, toggle this flag and scan for the presence of U+FFFD (= `chr(0xfffd)`) code points in the resulting text.

 .. py:data:: TEXT_COLLECT_STRUCTURE